zkol/vsadmin/README.md

      * same as above, too

 1. **Set up a multiple version environment** (e.g. production/test version parallel)
-   * Assumed there is already a default stable installation (owner vintagestory and basedir /opt/vintagestory/game) to be kept as production environment)
+   * Assumed there is already a default stable installation (owner vintagestory and basedir /opt/vintagestory/game) to be kept as production environment.
    * Log in as an admin user who is allowed to run sudo commands (per terminal)
    * Change to the directory of server.sh, and execute:
      * **` sudo cp -pf /etc/opt/vintagestory /opt/vintagestory/.vintagestory.prod `**
-   * Set up new unstable test environment (for safety existing environment should be stopped before)
+   * Set up new unstable test environment (existing environment should be stopped for safety)
-     * **` sudo ./server.sh stop `** (use -w parameter to specify the running instances if there are more than one)
+     * **` sudo ./server.sh stop `** (use -w parameter to specify instances if more than one)
      * **` sudo ./server.sh -U -b /opt/vintagestory/test setup `**
-   * Link the producion configuration to the corresponding server script
+   * Link the producion configuration with the corresponding server script
      * **` sudo ln -sf /opt/vintagestory/.vintagestory.prod ./.etc `**
    * Result:
-     * Stops the instances that are currently running
+     * Stops the specified instances that are currently running
      * Saves the production configuration from being overwritten by a test installation
      * Asks for confirmation to set up the test installation with the chosen parameters
      * Downloads and installs latest ustable Vintage Story software under new base directory /opt/vintagestory/test